Swanson back where he belongs following on, off-field challenges

 Swanson’s season has been unlike any other player’s, too.
 In late February, Swanson’s 4-year-old son, Toby, was hit by a car and airlifted to a hospital.
 Those were emotional days at the Blue Jays’ complex in Dunedin, Fla., as his teammates visited Swanson and his wife, Madison.

 Real life took over.
-As Schneider said that day in February, emotional in the dugout before a Grapefruit League game, “baseball is just baseball.”
+As Schneider said that day in February, emotional in the dugout before a Grapefruit League game, “Baseball is just baseball.”

-When Swanson returned to the team and Toby was released from hospital, he landed on the IL with an elbow injury soon after, which disrupted his ramp-up for the start of the season.
+When Swanson returned to the team and Toby was released from the hospital, he landed on the IL with an elbow injury soon after, which disrupted his ramp-up for the start of the season.

 “I think after the initial stretch he had in the hospital, I was so excited and gung-ho to get back that I didn’t allow myself the proper time to move back into it, which I think is why I got hurt right away,” Swanson said.
 “It’s the competitive side of us.
 Being back at the field was good for me and it was good to be around everybody again, so that’s what I wanted.
 Looking back, I probably could have taken a few extra days and eased back into it.”